glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 credits" is a leftover from a legacy system and so it is used here.
 "expectedProduction" is also an alias of 'netWeeklyImpactAssets'.

-Note: If the asset is itself "glw", the wallet will be recording two different types of GLW rewards.
+Note: If the asset is itself "GLW", the wallet will be recording two different types of GLW rewards.
 They should be kept separate.

 Note: Warnings are only used when the algorithm experiences unexpected errors